The Trustees

 Bettina Bradbury is Professor Emerita at York University, Toronto, and a Fellow of the Royal Society of Canada.
 She grew up in Wellington and moved back when she retired.
 She is currently an Adjunct Professor at Victoria University.
 Her book Wife to Widow: Lives, Laws and Politics in 19th century Montreal (2011) won the prestigious François-Xavier Garneau medal, the Prix Lionel Groulx – Fondation Yves-Saint-Germain and the Clio-Québec Prize.
 Her latest book, Caroline’s Dilemma: A Colonial Inheritance Saga (NewSouth Books, 2019, UBC Press, 2020 2019) reflects the shift of her research focus to inheritance issues across the settler colonies of the 19th century British Empire.

 Ned Fletcher is a solicitor and director of Manukau-based law firm Kayes Fletcher Walker, which became the Office of the Manukau Crown Solicitor in 2015.
-Graduating from the University of Oxford with a BA in Law, he studied history and law at the University of Auckland; his 2014 PhD looks at the meaning of the English text of the Treaty of Waitangi.
-Ned is a trustee of Leukaemia & Blood Cancer New Zealand and the Law Foundation.
+Graduating from the University of Oxford with a BA in Law, he studied history and law at the University of Auckland.
+His recent book The English Text of the Treaty of Waitangi won the Ockham 2023 General Non-Fiction Award.
+Ned is also a trustee of Leukaemia & Blood Cancer New Zealand and the Law Foundation.

 The Management Group